-Depositing a check on a Fed holiday could cause your funds availability to be delayed — with the deposit counting toward the next business day.
+A check deposited on a federal holiday will have its funds availability delayed and counts toward the next business day.

-A bank holiday may also cause a bill payment to be late if the processing date is on a Fed holiday.
+A bank holiday may also cause a bill payment to be late if the processing date falls on a federal holiday.

 Source: Federal Reserve